React Native + React Web

 The repo ships a runnable Expo example at

 examples/platform-design-mobile.
-Its package.json already pins the
+Its package.json depends on the

 git clone https://github.com/base-14/scout-react.git